Maryland governor: probably time to change Redskins name - WHIZ News

-Hogan, a Republican, was asked on NBC’s “Today” show whether he thought the NFL team should change its name.
+Hogan, a moderate Republican and a critic of President Donald Trump, was asked on NBC’s “Today” show whether he thought the NFL team should change its name.

 “I think the time is probably right,” Hogan said.
 “I’m glad that they’re having that discussion.
 I believe the name will be changed.”